MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 Virtual Desktops exist to help you visually and cognitively separate different tasks on your PC.
 They can also be handy when doing presentations – enabling you to prepare demos on different desktops.
 Something we’ve heard loud and clear is that you want to be able to set names for your different desktops, in order to help cement the separation between workspaces, and we’re excited to share that rolling out to Insiders in the Fast ring is exactly that!

 ![virtual deskops](images/18963-2.gif "Renaming your virtual desktops") Do you want to try it out?
-With the change, when you open Task View (by selecting the Task View button in the taskbar, or by pressing WIN+Tab,) clicking the name of your desktop will now switch it to be an editable field where you can set the name to be anything you’d like (including emoji).
+With the change, when you open Task View (by selecting the Task View button in the taskbar, or by pressing WIN+Tab,) clicking the name of your desktop will switch it to be an editable field where you can set the name to be anything you’d like (including emoji).
 You can also right-click the thumbnail of the desired desktop in Task View, and a context menu with a Rename entry in it should appear.
 If you don’t have any additional desktops created yet, select “New desktop” in Task View to get started.

 Moreover, since we know, you’ll ask – the names persist a reboot.